Perfects locations for small ceremonies in MN

 There are multiple reasons for a couple to decide for an intimate ceremony, and the result can be nothing but amazing.
 It can be a personal taste, a legal duty, or a hygienic measures that restrain you from doing a large event (think covid-19 for instance).

-If your wedding had been canceled on postpone, I am sorry.
+If your wedding has been canceled or postponed, I am sorry.
 I know how much work it is to plan everything and how frustrating it is to see all your dreams go away (at least for a few months).

 Anyway, now you need a location to get married, for an elopement of a small ceremony.